ReinholdsB/ThoughMachineChallenge/README.md

   - Stackable: No, one command per line.
   - Limitations: Cannot shoot out-of-bounds.

-The commands can be repeated as many times as needed as long as they don't hit the limitations
+The commands can be repeated as many times as needed as long as they don't hit the limitations.
+Assume the bottom-left cell to be the origin (0, 0).

 ## End of run
 At the end of the run it will output the end board state to the output file (i.e. default "output.txt", can be overriden).

+## Example
+Input:
+  10                      // Size of the board is 10x10
+  (0, 0, N) (9, 2, E)     // 2 ships in different locations
+  (0, 0) MRMLMM           // move/rotate the ship located at (0, 0)
+  (9, 2)                  // shoot at (9, 2) and sink the ship if there is one

+Output:
+  (1, 3, N)
+  (9, 2, E) SUNK